CNtervisi/HoriseonMarketing/README.md

 The website uses semantic HTML tags to define the structure and meaning of the content, such as `<header>`, `<nav>`, `<article>`, and `<footer>`.
 It also uses CSS variables to store common values, such as colors, fonts, and sizes, and classes to group common styles and avoid repetition.
 The website also has a descriptive title, meaningful and descriptive `alt` attributes for images, and comments to explain the purpose and function of the code.

+You can visit the website by clicking on this [LINK](https://cntervisi.github.io/HoriseonMarketing/).

 Here are some screenshots of the website:

 ![alt"Header-hero-screenshot"](./assets/images/header-hero.jpg)